Notes on the Geography of Japan: Tokyo: Tsukiji

 Originally next to Nihombashi Bridge, the Tokyo Fish market was moved after the quake of 1923 four kilometers south to filled land near where the Sumida River enters Tokyo Bay.
 The Tsukiji Central Wholesale Market became perhaps the biggest fish market in the world, although most of the merchandise arrives by air to Narita and is trucked to the market before being trucked out again.
 All this is to end in 2016, when the market moves to nearby Toyosu to make way for a road built for the 2020 Olympics.

 Over 2,000 tons of seafood comes through the market every day.
-Most is boxed, but some, like this tuna, is too big for that.
+Most is boxed, but some, like this tuna, isn't.

 Live shellfish, oxygenated.